AnisiaOltean/rest-api/DOCUMENTATION.md

   }
 }
 ```
+- in our /login route, we use the LocalAuthGuard which invokes the local-startegy to verify the credentials (email and password); the validate() method returns the found user in case of success, which is then used inside the login() function from the @Request request.user where it is injected.
+This request.user will then be passed to the login() function in AuthService which will return the JWT for authentication
--  this strategy will automatically create a user object (based on the return value of the ValidateUser method) and assigns it to the request object in the AuthController /login route.
-Guards are then used to check whether a client request will be handled by our route or not; in the /login route, the local AuthGuard will just check if the provided email and passports are valid user credentials and if so, return a JWT (json web token)
+- Guards are then used to check whether a client request will be handled by our route or not; in the /login route, the local AuthGuard will just check if the provided email and passports are valid user credentials and if so, return a JWT (json web token)
 - in the case of invalid credentials a 401 Unauthorized response is generated
  ```
 AuthController